📞 24/7 free expert line: +90 216 888 15 46 — we're with you within seconds of an accident

 Step 4: The damage assessment

 The insurer will arrange for the damage to be inspected, often at a contracted service or by an adjuster.
 Make your photos and the accident report available.
-If a licensed adjuster already documented the scene through a service like Alo Tutanak, this stage tends to go faster because the fault question is already addressed.
+If a licensed adjuster already documented the scene through a service like Alo Tutanak, this stage can move faster because the file already includes a technical assessment.

 Step 5: Repair and reimbursement